egovernment/eregistrations/documentation/sections.md

 )
 ```

-Now, we let's say we want to have a form which will correspond to such fields: user.name, user.isNice, user.explainWhyNotNice, user.address.country, user.address.street.
+Now, we want to have a form which will correspond to such fields: user.name, user.isNice, user.explainWhyNotNice, user.address.country, user.address.street.
 Obviously, when someone is nice we don't want to show the field asking for explanation why the user is not nice (if !user.isNice -> show user.explainWhyNotNice).
 We can either create one form with all the fields or break it into sub sections.
 Let's see how we would have created a form with no subsections.
 This case is handled by FormSection class.